hero

 BUSCO is available as a conda package and as a Docker image.
 Both of these versions are ready to run out of the box.
 Alternatively, it is also possible to manually install BUSCO.

-The BUSCO software now directly downloads the necessary datasets, specified by the user or automatically selected.
+The BUSCO software directly downloads the necessary datasets, whether they are specified by the user or automatically selected by BUSCO.

 To display all available datasets